nahimdhaney/chatroom/readme.md

 # CHATROOM CHALLENGE

+This Django Project use redis and celery to manage chat-rooms.

+with /stock='quote' you will call a bot and he will send a message to the room.

-To run the backend, run:
+## To run the backend, run:

 ```
 virtualenv env